rage/programming-23/data/part-4/4-definite-iteration.md

 </text-box>

-YOu can use a `while` loop to go through the items in a list, just like we used while loops to go through strings.
+You can use a `while` loop to go through the items in a list, just like we used while loops to go through strings.
 The following program prints out the items in the list, each on a separate line:

 ```python
 my_list = [3, 2, 4, 5, 2]